kennethlove/kennethlove/README.md

 ## 🌱 I’m currently learning

-Mostly learning about self-hosting.
-It's been fun getting back to building servers again, even if it's just for fun.
+Mostly about management and Rust.
+I'm always picking up new pieces of Python, though, and just trying to improve myself in general.
 I'm also learning Mandarin!

 ## 💬 Ask me about

-Python, Django, basic Rust, programming in general.
+Python, Django, Rust, programming in general.
 Anything, really.
 I offer [mentoring](https://thekennethlove.com/mentoring/) if you're interested.

 ## 📫 How to reach me